vinuesa/get_phylomarkers/INSTALL.md

 This file lists the software components of the get_phylomarkers pipeline and briefly describes how to install them.

-The pipeline runs on Linux/UNIX-like environments and assumes that Bash, Perl and R are installed.
+The pipeline runs on Linux and Mac OS X environments, and assumes that Bash, Perl and R are installed.

-Version: May 12th, 2017
+Version: May 13th, 2017

 ## Scripts distributed through GitHub

+Note: the main script run_get_phylomarkers_pipeline.sh will check where the get_phylomarkers package was installed and will either generate symlinks to them from the
+\$HOME/bin dir, if this directory is included in the \$PATH variable, or it will export the path to the distribution directory holding the scripts to the local host \$PATH.

 ### Bash scripts

 * run_get_phylomarkers_pipeline.sh (the main script to run the pipeline)